-You need to be able to sing or play an instrument (or be willing to learn) as performing is an essential part of the course, but you do not need to have taken any external music exams.
-Having the confidence to perform in front of your peers and an audience is essential.
-Participation in either an external music group, or an ensemble within school would be beneficial.
+You need to be able to sing or play an instrument (or be willing to learn) as performing is an essential part of the course and is worth 30% of your overall grade.

 As it is essential that you perform as a soloist on your chosen instrument, having one-to-one instrumental lessons would be extremely helpful.
 This can be arranged in school for an additional cost.